codepress/admin-columns/readme.txt

 == Changelog ==

 = 7.0.12 =
-Release Date: March 4th, 2026
+Release Date: TBD, 2026

 * [Improved] The Title Only column on the Media list table now displays both the post title and the filename.
+* [Fixed] The before and after fields are now correctly applied to the Post ID column.

 = 7.0.11 =
 Release Date: March 2nd, 2026